Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Stellar Structure Equations for Anisotropic Magnetized Quark Stars

-\section{Stellar structure equations for Anisotropic Magnetized Quark Stars}
+\section{Stellar Structure Equations for Anisotropic Magnetized Quark Stars}

-Due to the breaking of spherical symmetry caused by pressure anisotropy in the presence of strong magnetic field, the star changes to spheroidal axisymmetric shape.
-To study the stellar structure of such deformed magnetized quark stars for both magnetized SQM and magnetized CFL phases within the framework of general relativity, we employ the $\gamma$-metric formalism, which effectively accounts for deviations from spherical symmetry and accommodates the axisymmetric nature of the spacetime geometry.
-The spacetime geometry around the deformed compact object can be then described by the following line element ($G=c=1$) \cite{Zu17,Zub17,Terr21,Sahoo24};
+In the presence of strong magnetic field, the pressure inside a compact star becomes anisotropic i.e., the pressure along the magnetic field direction (${\parallel}$) differs from that perpendicular to it (${\perp}$).
+This anisotropy breaks spherical symmetry and causes the star to assume an oblate axisymmetric configuration.
+To describe the structure of such magnetically deformed quark stars both for magnetized strange quark matter (MSQM) and magnetized color-flavor locked (MCFL) phases within the framework of general relativity, we employ the ${\gamma}$-metric formalism.
+This formalism effectively incorporates deviations from spherical symmetry and allows a continuous transition between spherical (${\gamma=1}$) and axisymmetric (${\gamma\ne1}$) configurations.
+The corresponding spacetime geometry of the deformed compact object is described by the following line element (with ${G=c=1}$)~\cite{Zu17,Zub17,Terr21,Sahoo24}:

-Thus, the components of the metric are expressed in terms of the equatorial radius $r$, the polar radius $z$, and the gravitational mass $m$.
-The stellar structure equations of anisotropic magnetized quark stars are given as: \cite{Terr21,Sahoo24};
+where ${m(r)}$ denotes the gravitational mass enclosed within radius ${r}$, and ${\gamma}$ is the deformation parameter that quantifies the deviation from spherical symmetry.
+For ${\gamma<1}$, the star becomes oblate consistent with the effect of magnetic pressure being stronger in the perpendicular direction.\\ The stellar structure equations governing anisotropic magnetized quark stars can then be written as~\cite{Terr21,Sahoo24}: